LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/home/code.md

       const client = new AkismetClient({ key, blog })

       try {
-        // Ternary with reduce
-        // returns either 'content' fields as string, or 'other' props as {}
+        // Returns akismet props either as string or {}
+        // ternary with reduce
         const akismetProps = fieldGroup => accumulatorType =>
           // if database contains fieldsAkismet and [fieldGroup] array ( typeof formTemplateRef.data().fieldsAkismet !== 'undefined'
             && typeof formTemplateRef.data().fieldsAkismet[fieldGroup] !== 'undefined'
             && formTemplateRef.data().fieldsAkismet[fieldGroup].length > 0)
-          // if exists then reduce
+          // if true then reduce
           ? (formTemplateRef.data().fieldsAkismet[fieldGroup].reduce((a, field) => {
             // skip if field not found in props.get()... if (typeof props.get().data.template.data[field] === 'undefined') { return a }
-            // reduce based on fieldGroup type
-            if (typeof accumulatorType === 'string') {
+            // accumulate as 'string' or {} based on accumulatorType if (typeof accumulatorType === 'string') {
               return a + props.get().data.template.data[field] + " ";
             } else if (accumulatorType.constructor === Object) {